Helping millions of people navigate the world of technology.

 Step 4: Click on Test the program to launch your app in compatibility mode.

 Enabling Developer Mode in Windows 11 allows you to sideload and run apps from almost any source.
-That typically means those apps aren’t from Microsoft Store and you know the risks involved.
 You can try enabling this option to see if that gets your app to work.

 Another possible cause of this error is corrupt system files.
 In that case, you’ll have to run the SFC (System File Check) and DISM (Deployment Image Servicing and Management) scans on your computer to detect and repair any damaged system files.